Locomore

-Locomore (identifier LOC) was a German railway company that operated in 2016-2017 a higher-speed inter-city rail open access service between four of the most populous German metropolitan areas; i.e. the Stuttgart Metropolitan Region, Rhine-Neckar, Frankfurt Rhine-Main and Berlin-Brandenburg.
+Locomore (identifier LOC) was a German railway company that operated a higher-speed inter-city rail open access service between four of the most populous German metropolitan areas in 2016-2017 i.e. the Stuttgart Metropolitan Region, Rhine-Neckar, Frankfurt Rhine-Main and Berlin-Brandenburg.
 The service stopped at 18 railway stations, including the major German cities of Stuttgart, Frankfurt, Hanover and Berlin.
 It operated at a top speed of 200 km/h (124 mph).

 The financially self-reliant Locomore passenger rail service was run by its crowdfunded parent company, Locomore GmbH & Co.
 KG, a privately owned German railway passenger company headquartered in Berlin.

-Locomore competed with express coach bus operators such as Flixbus and the state-owned German passenger long-distance train operator, Deutsche Bahn, for passengers.
+Locomore competed with express coach bus operators such as Flixbus and the state-owned German passenger long-distance train operator, Deutsche Bahn.
 The company was considered a low-cost passenger rail service provider.
-It claimed to always sell its tickets at less than half the price required for standard fare Deutsche Bahn tickets.
+It advertised always selling its tickets at less than half the price than the standard fare Deutsche Bahn tickets.